Verbasci flos

 DefinitionThis section has been translated automatically.

-Verbasci flos, also called woolly flowers or mullein flowers, is a drug from the dried flowers reduced to the petals, which is taken in herbal medicines for the treatment of catarrhal infections of the upper respiratory tract, among others.
+Verbasci flos, also known as woolly flowers or mullein flowers, is a drug made from the dried flowers reduced to the petals, which is used in herbal medicinal products for the treatment of catarrh-like infections of the upper respiratory tract, among other things.

 HMPC monograph: Traditional-use.
 Sore throat with dry cough and cold